 An isthmus is a trip of land connecting two larger land areas.
-This strip has separates two water bodies.
+This strip has separated two water bodies.

 Isthmuses can be small in size.
-Other are very wide and long, connecting two continents.
-In the Panama Isthmus, an artificial waterway, called a Panama Canal was built to allow cargo ships to travel from eastern North America to western North America without having to go around South America.
+Others are very wide and long, connecting two continents.
+In the Panama Isthmus, an artificial waterway called the Panama Canal was built to allow cargo ships to travel from eastern North America to western North America without having to go around South America.
 The Panama Canal stretches 77 kilometers (48 miles) across the isthmus.

 Another type of isthmus is called a Tombolo.

 A tombolo is formed when tidal waves deposit sand and sediments, creating a thin strip of land between an island and the mainland.
 An excellent and famous tombolo would be The rock of Gibraltar, connected to the southwestern tip of Europe’s Iberian Peninsula.

 The opposite of an isthmus is a Strait, which is a narrow water body connecting two main water bodies.

 A drop in sea level can also expose lands that connect the mainland to a continental island.